sayaliakbar/nft-portfolio-ui/README.md

 Yorfy NFT Portfolio UI is a modern, responsive front-end implementation of an NFT collection showcase website.
 This project is built using React and pure CSS, following a design-first approach based on a Figma mockup.
 The UI focuses on providing a seamless experience for users interested in exploring NFT collections, roadmaps, and community features.

+> **Note:** All interactive buttons in this UI redirect to an error page since this is a frontend-only implementation without backend functionality.

 ## 🔗 Live Demo

 [View Live Demo](https://nftportfoliobysayaliakbar.netlify.app)